BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Here are some examples:

 - Third-party endpoints could be used by receivers (turning off address substitution), trading some privacy for convenience
-- There is exciting work underway around [serverless](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) payjoin implementation that would work great on platforms with both bitcoin & lightning
+- There is exciting work underway around [serverless](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) payjoin implementation that would work great on platforms implementing both bitcoin & lightning
 - Receiver-side implementations could use address substitution to let users make payments of their own
 - Payjoin coordination over NFC (or other wireless near-range communication technology)
 - BIP-78 could to allow 1 more iteration where sender can adjust fees post-handshake & send it back to receiver to broadcast

-This case study not only tackles the design aspects around Payjoin, it hopes to boost interest in the various use cases and benefits.
-Please get in touch with the Bitcoin Design Community for seeking or giving advice or help about designing for Payjoin.
+This case study tackles the design aspects around payjoin and it hopes to boost interest in it's various use cases and benefits.

 *Gratitude:*
 - *[Pavlenex](https://pavlenex.com/) from BTCPay for providing access to a Payjoin-capable btcpay instance to test receiving*